Kernocal/audio-mixer-extension/movement.md

 - [x] Add safety in content script to stop redefining when script is injected more than once.

-- [x] Toggling play statemarkdown-language-features doesnt work when quit then reopened -> Above mostly resovled this.
+- [x] Toggling play statemarkdown-language-features doesn't work when quit then reopened -> Above mostly resolved this.

 - [x] Move option js closer to actual route.